RyanDerr/PI-Hole-Docer/README.md

    Exit;
    ```
    - The result should look as such ![DBImage](https://github.com/RyanDerr/Wordpress-Docker/blob/main/Images/mysql.png)
-4. Begin wordpress container setup
+4. Begin WordPress container setup
-    - Fetch the docker install for wordpress with the command `sudo docker pull wordpress:latest`
+    - Fetch the docker install for WordPress with the command `sudo docker pull wordpress:latest`
     - Create a wpcontainer with the following command
     ```
     docker run -e WORDPRESS_DB_USER=wpuser -e WORDPRESS_DB_PASSWORD=pass -e WORDPRESS_DB_NAME=wordpress_db -p 8081:80 -v /root/wordpress/html:/var/www/html --link wordpressdb:mysql --name wpcontainer -d wordpress
     ```
-   - Again note that the user, password, and DB_Name can al be changed in addition with the name of the container
+   - Again, note that the user, password, and DB_Name can be changed in addition with the name of the container
    - Find you IP using the command `ip addr show`
-   - With that IP found issue the command `curl -I [IP]:8081` to check the state of the wordpress container
+   - With that IP found issue the command `curl -I [IP]:8081` to check the state of the WordPress container
     - The result should look like ![docker status](https://github.com/RyanDerr/Wordpress-Docker/blob/main/Images/status.png)
 5. Install Nginx web server and configure
   - Install nginx with the command `sudo apt-get install nginx`